Authentication

 ### Endpoint Migration

 All previous authentication and authorization endpoints, listed below for reference only, were deprecated 30 Jan 2026 for production and 5 Dec 2025 for pre-production.
 Transactions sent to the deprecated endpoints will fail.
-If you have not received your new credentials, contact your Travelport Account Manager immediately.

 The deprecated authentication endpoints are: